 Inflammatory polyps are usually benign and generally do not carry the risk of developing into colon cancer.

 These types of colon polyps are generally noncancerous.
 Some people may also refer to them as juvenile polyps.
-They are more likely to develop in children.
+They are

 In most cases, doctors may remove complex polyps using endoscopic mucosal resection, endoscopic submucosal dissection, surgery, or a combination of these methods.